yiisoft/yii2-jui/docs/guide/README.md

 JUI Extension for Yii 2
 =======================

-This is the JQuery UI extension for Yii 2.
-It encapsulates [JQuery UI widgets](http://jqueryui.com/) as Yii widgets, and makes using JQuery UI widgets in Yii applications extremely easy.
+This is the jQuery UI extension for Yii 2.
+It encapsulates [jQuery UI widgets](http://jqueryui.com/) as Yii widgets, and makes using jQuery UI widgets in Yii applications extremely easy.

 Getting Started
 ---------------